 Redis Enterprise is supported on OpenShift Kubernetes cluster deployments via an operator.
 The operator is a software component that runs in your deployment namespace and facilitates deploying and managing Redis Enterprise clusters.

 A quick introduction to the steps necessary to get a Redis Enterprise cluster installed in your OpenShift Kubernetes cluster

-In this guide, we’ll set up a CRDB (conflict-free replicated database) deployment with Active-Active replication spanning across two Redis Enterprise clusters over OpenShift, using Redis Enterprise Operator and OpenShift Route.
-Overview A CRDB deployment requires connectivity between different Kubernetes clusters.
+In this guide, we’ll set up an Active-Active database (formerly known as CRDB) deployment with Active-Active replication spanning across two Redis Enterprise clusters over OpenShift, using Redis Enterprise Operator and OpenShift Route.
+Overview An Active-Active deployment requires connectivity between different Kubernetes clusters.
 A router is the most common way to allow such external access.
 A [router] (https://docs.openshift.com/container-platform/3.5/architecture/core_concepts/routes.html#architecture-core-concepts-routes) is configured to accept requests external to the cluster and proxy them into the cluster based on how the route is configured.